Digital twinning of self-sensing structures using the statistical finite element method: Statistical Digital Twin

 is obtained.
 Herein,~$\ary A$ is the stiffness matrix, $\ary u$ is the nodal displacement vector and the force vector~$\ary f$ has the multivariate Gaussian density

 where~$\overline{\ary f}$ is the mean vector and $\ary C_{\ary f}$ is the covariance matrix.
+See~\cite{girolami2020statistical} for the computation of~$\overline{\ary f}$ and~$\ary C_{\ary f}$.
 Because the stiffness matrix~$\ary A$ is deterministic it is easy to show that the resulting random displacement vector has the probability density

-Although not considered in this study, it is possible to consider uncertainties in the internal work in~\eqref{eq:weak}, such as random material parameters or geometry, leading to a random stiffness matrix~$\ary A$, see~\cite{girolami2020statistical} for details.
+Although not considered in the present study, it is possible to consider uncertainties in the internal work in~\eqref{eq:weak}, such as random material parameters or geometry, leading to a random stiffness matrix~$\ary A$.